edazpotato/Micro/README.md

 ### Pull Requests

+**Note**: Merge all pull requests to the development branch, NOT the main branch.

 Feel free to put whatever you'd like in the description of your pull request.
 However, please be sure to include a brief summary of the changes you made and where you made them.